Simandy/codewords/readings/readme.md

-# Links to research
+# E-Literature, Generative and Parametric text, and X
 This is where we will keep some of the readings and other reference materials for Codewords.
-Note that if you are looking for the course readings, they are available at our custom web-app here~~~> http://digbeyond.com/readme/phplist.php?course=Code-Words
+Note that if you are looking for the course readings, they are available at our custom web-app here http://digbeyond.com/readme/phplist.php?course=Code-Words

-Collected works of e-Lit, generative and parametric text, and X E-Lit collection #3 https://collection.eliterature.org/3/
+## E-Lit collection #3
+https://collection.eliterature.org/3/
 *** Javascript works here: https://collection.eliterature.org/3/keyword.html#javascript